 See Tips on Visiting the Rijksmuseum for details – top tip: visit first thing in the morning or late afternoon and avoid weekends and holiday periods.

-Tickets are available online directly from the Rijksmuseum or from resellers such as Tiqets and GetYourGuide (mobile phone tickets accepted).
+Tickets are available online directly from the Rijksmuseum or from resellers such as Tiqets (mobile phone tickets accepted).
 In contrast to normal Rijksmuseum practice, time-slot admission tickets will be available for the Alle Rembrandts exhibition.

 Rijksmuseum admission combination tours with other activities may sometimes give small savings e.g. with a canal boat cruise, hop-on hop-off boats, small boat cruise, guided tours and the Van Gogh Museum.
 (Note: Van Gogh Museum tickets are only sold online and always with time-slot admission.)